Chapter 39 : II. In the End

 But Melanie grabbed his hand, preventing him from going to the veil.
 “You can’t,” she said sadly.
 “That’s the world of the living.
 We don’t belong there anymore.”

-“I just want to…” He shrugged.
+“I just…” He shrugged.
 “Prongs, your son is out there right now!
 You could see him!”

 James shook his head.
 “I can’t,” was all he said.